seahorse-ai-ryan/brush/docs/guides/installing-brush.md

 *   [Viewing Pre-Trained Scenes](./viewing-scenes.md)
 *   Learn about the [Command Line Interface](./cli-usage.md)

 See the [Development Setup Guide](../development/setup.md) for more advanced build configurations and troubleshooting.

-<video src="https://github.com/user-attachments/assets/d6751cb3-ff58-45a4-8321-77d3b0a7b051" controls width="100%"></video>
-*Brush training live on an Android device (Pixel 7).*